chalatz/tours/pages/info/ten-reasons.md

 ### No Full Prepayment

-Just a small deposit to secure your reservation.
+A deposit to secure your reservation.
 Book now and pay at the end of the tour.

 ### Flexible Cancellation Policy